GingerNinja23/ipop-documentation/Testing-Multihop-with-Social-Graph-Futuregrid-Deployment.md

 ./social_graph.sh -m 1 -n 300
 ```

+If all goes well, you should see output showing the creation of users, and you should see a VM named XMPP in the list of your instances (nova list).
+If you see "Permission denied (publickey)." messages, then your SSH key is not properly configured; delete the XMPP server (nova delete XMPP), add the keypair as described above, and retry.

  1.2 Alternatively, you can use an existing XMPP server and use the following steps to setup the social network graph in your XMPP server:

 ```